httpwg/http-extensions/draft-ietf-httpbis-rfc6265bis.md

 ## Which Requirements to Implement

-This section helps to guide implementors in determining which requirements and syntax they should implement.
+This section helps guide implementors in determining which requirements and syntax they should implement.
 Choosing the wrong set of requirements could result in a lack of compatibility with other cookie implementations.